bio-guoda/bio-guoda.github.io/_posts/2017-05-02-freshdata.md

 - eol
 comments: false
 ---
+** This project has been brought to a close and is no longer actively maintained.
+For more information about the history and context of this widget, please see the [github documentation](https://github.com/gimmefreshdata) **.

 FreshData was developed by EOL to provide a way for researchers to know when new data of interest becomes availible as well as for data providers to know what data researchers find interesting.